-Louisville was put under the spotlight in 2012 when it was named one of the top 10 Best Towns for Families in the United States by Family Circle and as the #2 Best Place to Live by Money Magazine in 2013.
-Since then, Louisville has shined as an optimal spot for people to live, with its quick commute to Boulder (10 minutes!), extraordinary views of the front range and small town feel.
+Louisville was put under the spotlight in 2012 when it was named one of the top 10 Best Towns for Families in the United States by Family Circle and as the #2 Best Place to Live by Money Magazine in 2014.
+Since then, Louisville has shined as an optimal spot for people to live, with its quick commute to Boulder (10 minutes!), extraordinary views of the front range, and small-town feel.
 Although Louisville has a strong real estate market, homebuyers can get more bang for their buck compared to similar homes selling in nearby Boulder.
-Louisville has become a high tech hub for Boulder county, bringing opportunity for locals.
-As far as education goes, Louisville public schools are part of Colorado’s most sought after districts, Boulder Valley School District.
-Louisville’s publics schools are highly rated not only by parents, but by teachers, paying teachers the highest salaries in the state.
-Louisville is a great place to live, but it is also a fun, relaxing place to visit.
-This year, Louisville was named one of Trip Advisor’s Great American Small Cities to Visit in 2018, with its proximity to the mountains, quaint downtown and amazing food.
-Here are 10 of the best things to do in Louisville, Colorado to get to know all the fabulous aspects of this community.
+Click here for all the latest listings in Louisville.
+Louisville has become a high-tech hub for Boulder county, bringing opportunities for locals.
+As far as education goes, Louisville public schools are part of Colorado’s most sought-after district, Boulder Valley School District.
+Louisville’s public schools are highly rated not only by parents but by teachers, paying teachers the highest salaries in the state.
+People love living in Louisville, Colorado, but it is also a fun, relaxing place to visit.
+This year, Louisville was named one of Trip Advisor’s Great American Small Cities to Visit in 2018, with its proximity to the mountains, quaint downtown, and amazing food.
+Here are 10 reasons you will love living in Louisville, Colorado.

 Louisville’s compact, walkable historic downtown is perfect for a relaxed and easy outing.
-The streets are lined with locally-owned, and in many instances family-owned, restaurants, shops and breweries.
-In order to make room Louisville’s booming small businesses, the city has made use of “parklets”, outdoor patio seating that would typically be spaces used for business-front street parking.
+The streets are lined with locally-owned and in many instances family-owned, restaurants, shops, and breweries.
+In order to make room for Louisville’s booming small businesses, the city has made use of “parklets”, outdoor patio seating that would typically be spaces used for business-front street parking.
 It is this type of modern planning that has given Louisville a unique style, small businesses with an urban appeal.
-These modern touches boost the charm of historic 100 year old buildings that hold Louisville’s foundational restaurants, pubs, cafes, bakeries, shops and art galleries.
+These modern touches boost the charm of historic 100-year-old buildings that hold Louisville’s foundational restaurants, pubs, cafes, bakeries, shops, and art galleries.

-#3 Enjoy a Meal at One of Louisville’s Best Restaurants
+#3 Enjoying a Meal at One of Louisville’s Best Restaurants

-#4 Play a Round at Coal Creek Golf Course
+#4 Playing a Round at Coal Creek Golf Course

-Louisville’s 18-hole public golf course, Coal Creek Golf Course has been recognized as one of the best redevelopments in the country from Golf, Inc. The original course was wiped out in the 2013 floods.
-Coal Creek reacted by completely reinventing the course, featuring rolling fairways, dramatic elevation changes and strategically-placed sand bunkers.
+Louisville’s 18-hole public golf course, Coal Creek Golf Course, has been recognized as one of the best redevelopments in the country by Golf, Inc. The original course was wiped out in the 2013 floods.
+Coal Creek reacted by completely reinventing the course, featuring rolling fairways, dramatic elevation changes, and strategically-placed sand bunkers.
 The course is heralded for its immense beauty with the rocky mountains as its backdrop, as well as for being an affordable option for beginning golfers.

+One of the main reasons people love living in Louisville, Colorado, is the extensive trail systems in the city’s vast open spaces.
 The City of Louisville boasts 1800 acres of open space, with 32 miles of trails in and around the city.
-One of Louisville’s most treasured open spaces, Davidson Mesa is a popular spot for trail running, biking, hiking and walking the family dog.
-This trail is also stroller-friendly and wheelchair accessible with wide, plat gravel surfaces.
+One of Louisville’s most treasured open spaces, Davidson Mesa is a popular spot for trail running, biking, hiking, and walking the family dog.
+This trail is also stroller-friendly and wheelchair accessible with wide, flat gravel surfaces.
 Leon A Wurl Wildlife Sanctuary is another beautiful destination for outdoor recreation, with trails surrounding the scenic Harper Lake.

-Louisville is home to a handful of local breweries, each with their own distinct craft beers.
+Louisville is home to a handful of local breweries, each with its own distinct craft beers.
 12Degree Brewing, located in the heart of downtown Louisville’s Main Street, serves up Belgian-inspired ales in an atmosphere that cultivates community and togetherness.
+Red Garden Restaurant and Brewery is known for its microbrews, happy hour menu, and kids menu.
 Gravity Brewing is tucked away in South downtown, offering patrons a relaxed atmosphere to couple with a serious brew — beer crafted by engineers and brewing industry professionals.
 Crystal Springs Brewing Company, small batch brewers, now has two tap rooms, the original located in the Colorado Tech Center in South Louisville, and the recently opened tasting room on Main Street in historic downtown.

 Many aspects of life in Louisville cater to families and children, especially the local events.
 In addition, families in Louisville enjoy exciting and interesting parks and recreation opportunities.
 Louisville Community Park is a kid favorite, with a playground, splash pad in the summertime, as well as sports fields (and bathrooms!).
 Families can enjoy the indoor pool at the Louisville Rec Center, or the outdoor pool at Memory Square during the summer season.
 Looking for somewhere to eat with the kids?
 Lucky Pie has kid-friendly fare (that you will also love!) combined with a lawn where the kids can play.
 Seriously.
 They can run around and you can sit and eat!

-#9 Spend the Day with Your Best (Canine) Friend
+#9 Spending the Day with Your Best (Canine) Friend

 If your best friend is a dog, you are in luck in Louisville!
-The city has two dog parks: one at Louisville Community Park that has a dog pond, one at Davidson Mesa, where dogs can run free, play with other dogs and generally have a blast.
+The city has two dog parks: one at Louisville Community Park, which has a dog pond, and one at Davidson Mesa, where dogs can run free, play with other dogs, and generally have a blast.
+Dogs love living in Louisville, Colorado!
 There are twelve pet-friendly dining spots in Louisville that welcome dogs in their patio areas.
 “Downtown Dog of the Month” is a regular feature on the Downtown Louisville website!

 Last but certainly not least, stop into one of Louisville’s locally owned shops, each offering unique finds.
 For the bookworms, Louisville has two lovely used bookstores.
-The Book Cellar, known for its friendly service and amazing selection, is dedicated to books, offering new and used books, accepting trade-ins.
-Little Horse Vintage and Books combines retro furnishings, art and collectibles with a large collection of books.
+The Read Queen, known for its friendly service and amazing selection, is dedicated to books, offers new and used books, and accepts trade-ins.
+Little Horse Vintage and Books combines retro furnishings, art, and collectibles with a large collection of books.
 Looking for gifts?
-Check out Old Friends, where you will find an eclectic collection of handmade jewelry, baby clothing, toys, home decor and more!
+Check out Old Friends, where you will find an eclectic collection of handmade jewelry, baby clothing, toys, home decor, and more!